isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

    }

-If the new configuration proves to be invalid, the server retains its current configuration but in some cases a fatal error message is logged indicating that the server no longer provides any service: a working configuration must be loaded as soon as possible.
-If the control channel is dead the configuration file can still be reloaded using the SIGHUP signal.
-Of course a last chance solution is to restart the server.
+If the new configuration proves to be invalid, the server retains its current configuration; however, in some cases a fatal error message is logged indicating that the server no longer provides any service: a working configuration must be loaded as soon as possible.
+If the control channel is dead, the configuration file can still be reloaded using the ``SIGHUP`` signal.
+If that is unsuccessful, restart the server.

 Please note that the new configuration is retained in memory only; if the server is restarted or a configuration reload is triggered via a signal, the server uses the configuration stored in its configuration file.
-The server's response contains a numeric code, "result" (0 for success, non-zero on failure), and a string, "text", describing the outcome:
+The server's response contains a numeric code, ``result`` (0 for success, non-zero on failure), and a string, ``text``, describing the outcome:

 ::